Motorpsycho (band): Biography

 On 10 February 2012 Motorpsycho released the double CD/LP effort The Death Defying Unicorn in collaboration with keyboardist Ståle Storløkken from the free improv group Supersilent.
 The album is a reworking of an instrumental suite commissioned by and performed at Moldejazz 2010.
 During 2011, Sæther produced lyrics for a sweeping narrative, thus making the album version a concept album.
-As in its initial performance, the band and Storløkken are augmented by contributions from Trondheimssolistene, Trondheim Jazz Orchestra and violinist Ola Kvernberg.
+As in its initial performance at the Norwegian Opera and Ballet, the band and Storløkken are augmented by contributions from Trondheimssolistene, Trondheim Jazz Orchestra, violinist Ola Kvernberg and long time collaborating visual artist Pekka Stokke on stage design.
 The core quartet performed the album in its entirety on every date during a March/April 2012 tour of Europe.

 After the release and tour accompanying the Unicorn, the band felt the need to return to more traditional, guitar-based grounds and with Reine Fiske as second guitarist, recorded two albums, Still Life With Eggplant (released in spring 2013) and Behind the Sun (released in March 2014).
 To coincide with the release of Behind the Sun, Motorpsycho launched their first-ever official website, www.motorpsycho.no.

 After years of institutionalising the band in Norway, Motorpsycho were inducted at Rockheim, Norway's rock music hall of fame, in a TV broadcast ceremony.

 In 2016 the band released the studio album Here Be Monsters, which evolved from a piece of music they wrote for the Oslo Teknisk Museums birthday.
-The band played that special songs in the museum, with the help of Ståle Storløkken, and then decided to work on it in the studio.
+The band played some songs in the museum, with the help of Ståle Storløkken, and then decided to work on it in the studio.

 In May 2016, after completing the European Here Be Monsters Tour, Kenneth Kapstad left Motorpsycho.
 Core members Sæther and Ryan spent the remainder of the year writing, rehearsing and performing a live score to the Carl Frode Tiller-written play Begynnnelser (eng.
 Beginnings) in a 38-date autumn run at Trøndelag Teater.

 In a January 2, 2017, news update on their official home page, the band announced Swedish drummer Tomas Järmyr to be the third permanent member of Motorpsycho.
 Together, they have recorded The Tower in Los Angeles and Joshua Tree (at the famous recording studio, Rancho de la Luna), which was released on September 8 the same year.

 On January 8, 2023, Järmyr left the band.

+In 2024 Motorpsycho contributed their version of the song "Up to Me" from the 1971 album Aqualung by Jethro Tull to the album Aqualung (Redux) released through Magnetic Eye Records on 6 December 2024.
+The song has been referred to as "the album's strangest song, a mixture of psychedelic blues" and "medieval-sounding acoustic verses highlighted by flute and percussion."
+They wanted to make a modern version of the song and not sound "too close to the original."
+The result was a heavier version that "retained the characteristic flute interludes" with a "rumbling bassline that rattles along on its own momentum."